pivotal-partner-platform-architecture/azure-service-broker-client/azure-sb-sql-server-client/README.md

 # To push to PCF
-Login to your PCF environment and run "cf push" from the azure-sb-client folder.
+Login to your PCF environment and run "cf push" from the azure-sb-sql-server-client folder.

 ```
 ---
 applications:
-- name: azure-sb-client
+- name: azure-sb-sql-server-client
   memory: 1G
-  path: ./target/azure-sb-client-0.0.1-SNAPSHOT.jar
+  path: ./target/azure-sb-sql-server-client-0.0.1-SNAPSHOT.jar
   random-route: true
   services:
     - mydb